xleon/xleon.github.io/_posts/2017-05-28-a-simple-page-indicator-for-your-android-viewpager.md

 ---
 layout:     post
 title:      A simple page-indicator for your android view-pager
-summary:    It only takes a little xml and five minutes of your time
+summary:    A bit of xml and C#.
+No 3rd party libs required
 categories: xamarin android
 permalink: /:categories/:title.html
 ---